There are different types of pronouns in English and sometimes it is hard to keep track of all of them so this guide will help you remember them all.

 - I cut myself with a knife

-#9 Intensive Pronouns
+Intensive Pronouns in English

 An intensive pronoun emphasizes a preceding noun.
 Intensive pronouns look exactly the same as reflexive pronouns, but they are only used for emphasis.